sudheermuthyala/terraform-/07-terraform-workspace/README.md

 - By default we are working in default workspace
 - The advantage of using this Named workspace allow us conveninently switching between  multiple instances of a single configuration within its single backend
 - the comman use for multiple workspace is to create a parallel distinct copy of set of infrastructure in order to test a set of chainges before modifying the main production infrastructure
-- For example, a developer a complex set of infrastructure
+- For example, a developer a complex set of infrastructure chainges